-What, you’re opting for a c-section?
-Don’t worry, you can’t win that way either.
-One lady, whose own c-section was approaching said she’d heard this from her dad: “But you’re not really a woman if you don’t actually give birth!”
-She replied that perhaps her genetics may also have something to do with her being a real woman … we’re inclined to agree with her!
+And if you’re opting for a c-section don’t worry, you can’t win that way either.
+One lady, whose own c-section was approaching, said she’d heard this from her dad: “But you’re not really a woman if you don’t actually give birth!”

 Size matters: “I thought you just got fat!”

 It seems that people can’t help themselves when it comes to commenting on the size of pregnant bellies.

 “‘Wow, you are HUGE.
 Have you got triplets in there?’
 I wouldn’t mind, but this person went on for months that I was lying to her.
 She got proper angry at me.”